Keep up to date get email updates

 Stay tuned for the latest conpany news.

 The Makerbot provides a great introduction to 3D printing at a convenient price point.
-However, many customers complain about parts lifting, curling or not being flat enough.
+However, many people complain about parts lifting, curling or not being flat enough.
 STG Machine has a few tips that we think can help, so here are a few of our printing secrets for the Makerbot:

 1. Cover the Baseplate with Tape

 We have found this to be the most effective option.
 Simply go on Amazon or to your local hardware store and purchase some gaffer’s tape.
 Apply the tape across your entire printing board and you shouldn’t have any more issues.
 Blue painters tape is recommended by a lot of people, but it is easily damaged and you end up replacing it on a weekly basis.